 Generally, there are two categories of sexual harassment:

 - “Quid Pro Quo” – quid pro quo occurs when a more senior manager or employee demands that you perform sexual favors in exchange for a promotion, obtaining a job or in exchange for some other workplace benefit.

-It should be noted that an employer can be held liable for failing to prevent this type of behavior, even if it comes from a non-employee customer or independent contractor.
+Your employer is also liable if it fails to prevent this type of behavior, even if it comes from a non-employee customer or independent contractor.
 Likewise, it is a serious violation of the law for your employer to retaliate against you for reporting instances of sexual harassment, whether it be internal complaints to a manager or human resources or a complaint to an outside authority like the EEOC or DFEH.
-Therefore, if you are fired for complaining about sexual harassing behavior, you may have an additional claim for wrongful termination.
+Therefore, if you are fired for complaining about sexual harassing behavior, you may have an additional claim for retaliation and wrongful termination.